Wolf Hall: Historical background

-Born to a working-class family of no position or name, Cromwell rose to become the right-hand man of Cardinal Thomas Wolsey, adviser to the King.
-He survived Wolsey's fall from grace to eventually take his place as the most powerful of Henry's ministers.
-In that role he observed turning points of English history, as Henry asserted his authority to declare his marriage annulled from Catherine of Aragon, married Anne Boleyn, broke from Rome, established the independence of the Church of England, and called for the dissolution of the monasteries.
+Born to a working-class family of no position or name, Cromwell became the right-hand man of Cardinal Thomas Wolsey, adviser to the King.
+He survived Wolsey's fall from grace to eventually become the most powerful of Henry's ministers.
+In that role, he observed turning points in English history, as Henry asserted his authority to declare his marriage annulled from Catherine of Aragon, married Anne Boleyn, broke from Rome, established the independence of the Church of England, and called for the dissolution of the monasteries.

-The novel is a re-envisioning of historical and literary records; in Robert Bolt's play A Man for All Seasons Cromwell is portrayed as the calculating, unprincipled opposite of Thomas More's honour and rectitude.
+The novel is a re-envisioning of historical and literary records; in Robert Bolt's play A Man for All Seasons Cromwell is portrayed as the calculating, unprincipled opposite of Thomas More's honour and decency.
 Mantel's novel offers an alternative to that portrayal, an intimate portrait of Cromwell as a tolerant, pragmatic, and talented man attempting to serve King, country, and family amid the political machinations of Henry's court and the religious upheavals of the Reformation, in contrast to More's viciously punitive adherence to the old Roman Catholic order that Henry is sweeping away.

 Process

 Mantel said she spent five years researching and writing the book, trying to match her fiction to the historical record.
 To avoid contradicting history she created a card catalogue, organised alphabetically by character, with each card containing notes indicating where a particular historical figure was on relevant dates.
 "You really need to know, where is the Duke of Suffolk at the moment?
 You can't have him in London if he's supposed to be somewhere else," she explained.

 In an interview with The Guardian, Mantel stated her aim to place the reader in "that time and that place, putting you into Henry's entourage.
-The essence of the thing is not to judge with hindsight, not to pass judgement from the lofty perch of the 21st century when we know what happened.
-It's to be there with them in that hunting party at Wolf Hall, moving forward with imperfect information and perhaps wrong expectations, but in any case moving forward into a future that is not pre-determined, but where chance and hazard will play a terrific role."
+The essence of the thing is not to judge with hindsight, not to pass judgment from the lofty perch of the 21st century when we know what happened.
+It's to be there with them in that hunting party at Wolf Hall, moving forward with imperfect information and perhaps wrong expectations, but in any case, moving forward into a future that is not pre-determined but where chance and hazard will play a terrific role."